pjgunadi/icp-add-worker/README.md

-# Terraform Template for Adding ICP Worker Node in VMware
+# Terraform Template for Add/Remove ICP Worker Node in VMware

 ## Use Case
 - IBM Cloud Private (ICP) has already been installed in a VMware Cluster